dbt-labs/dbt-database-adapter-scaffold/README.md

 #### Generally
 - read the [docs](https://docs.getdbt.com/docs/contributing/building-a-new-adapter) around building a new adapter and follow helpful tips within generated project to build out your new adapter.

-## Testing
-Testing for adapter connection capablilities
-- Please use the `dbt-adapter-tests` these are best for troubleshootting connection and common functionality.

-Once your adapter is built out a few options.
-- you can use `dbt debug` to troubleshoot issues with macros
-- [Jaffle_shop](https://docs.getdbt.com/tutorial/setting-up) is a frinedly beginner project to test adapter compatiablity with dbt functionality.

 ## Join the dbt Community